Data-driven control of switched linear systems with probabilistic stability guarantees: Introduction

-However, even though the data-based feedback controller stabilizes the trajectories obtained from the observations, it may not stabilize the actual system.
+One major issue of this data-based feedback control design is that it is usually only valid for the regions where the data is sampled but may not stabilize the actual system in the whole space.
 In order to formally describe the properties of the controller, we derive probabilistic stability guarantees in the spirit of scenario optimization \cite{ART:C10,ART:CGR18,ART:CG18}.
 In this context, one trajectory can be considered as a scenario and the stabilization problem formulated based on a set of trajectories is a sampled problem.
 As our problem is non-convex, the convex chance-constrained theorems in \cite{ART:C10} are not applicable.
 While chance-constrained theorems for nonlinear optimization problems also exist in \cite{ART:CGR18,ART:CG18}, their probabilistic bounds rely on the knowledge of the essential set (which is basically the set of irremovable constraints).
 Identifying this set can be very expensive for general nonlinear problems, in particular for nonlinear semidefinite problems.
-Hence, the techniques in \cite{ART:CGR18,ART:CG18} are not suitable for our case which involves a large number of BMI constraints.
-Instead, in this paper, probabilistic guarantees on the computed controller are derived relying on the notion of covering number and packing number (see, e.g., Chapter 27 of \cite{BOO:SB14}) and geometric analysis of the underlying problem.
-Similar probabilistic guarantees are also developed in \cite{ART:KBJT19,INP:RWJ21,ART:BJW21} for autonomous systems.
-Note, however, that these guarantees requires the optimality of the obtained solution, while our technique works with any feasible solution of the underlying optimization problem.
+Hence, the techniques in \cite{ART:CGR18,ART:CG18} are not suitable for our case which involves a large number of polynomial constraints and linear/bilinear matrix inequalities.
+Instead, probabilistic stability guarantees in this paper are derived relying on the notions of set covering and packing (see, e.g., \cite[Chapter 27]{BOO:SB14}) and geometric/sensitivity analysis of the underlying problem.
+Similar probabilistic guarantees are also developed in \cite{ART:KBJT19,INP:RWJ21,INP:BJW21} for autonomous systems.
+However, the probabilistic guarantees in \cite{ART:KBJT19,INP:RWJ21,INP:BJW21} all require the optimality of the obtained solution, while our techniques work with any feasible solution of the underlying optimization problem.
+This allows to parallelize our algorithms to substantially speed up the computations.
+Finally, we show that the proposed data-driven Lyapunov framework can be extended to switched LQR problems.

+A preliminary version of this paper appears as a conference paper in \cite{INP:WBJ21} which only considers quadratic stabilization, and does not contain complete proofs.
+In this paper, we provide complete detailed proofs of all the results in \cite{INP:WBJ21}.
+In particular, the present paper contains the first published proof of our main Theorem \ref{thm:gamma}.
+Furthermore, we present an extension to SOS stabilization which calls for a new technique for deriving probabilistic stability guarantees.
+Besides the stabilization problem, we also consider a switched LQR problem.
+In addition, to circumvent computational issues, we also present a parallelized scheme for both quadratic and SOS stabilization.